-Edward-Elmhurst Health Emergency Departments (EDs) — located in Elmhurst, Naperville and Plainfield — are ready to provide care to anyone who needs it.
+Edward-Elmhurst Health Emergency Departments (EDs) in Elmhurst and Naperville, and a freestanding emergency center in Plainfield, are ready to provide care to anyone who needs it.
 Even if the issue is not COVID-19-related, the Edward-Elmhurst ER teams are here to handle it while keeping everyone safe.

 Before and during COVID-19, Edward and Elmhurst Hospitals have earned national recognition in patient safety and quality.
 In Leapfrog Group’s Spring 2020 Hospital Safety Grades, Edward Hospital and Elmhurst Hospital each earned an A grade, with Elmhurst Hospital maintaining its straight-A streak since grading began in 2012.

-To keep everyone safe during the COVID-19 pandemic, the following measures are in place at Edward-Elmhurst’s EDs:
+To keep everyone safe during the COVID-19 pandemic, the following measures are in place at Edward-Elmhurst’s EDs and freestanding emergency center:

 - Visitor screening and restrictions.
 Before entering the EDs, all staff, patients and visitors are screened for a temperature greater than 100 degrees and masked.
 Visitors are restricted at all sites.
 Patients in the EDs may have one support person age 18 or older.
 Both parents may accompany children under 17.